-Curriculum development can be a stimulating yet challenging process for any early childcare educator.
+Curriculum development can be a stimulating yet challenging process for any early childhood educator.
 Assistant teachers are tasked with giving children the confidence and skills to take on a variety of experiences in the classroom.
 They are responsible for introducing children to the academic environment, while creating a space for their social, physical, and cultural development.

 The best way to achieve this is through a well thought-out curriculum plan that covers the learning goals and activities that each lesson will follow.
 Curriculum plans must take into account the needs of the students, the role of the assistant teacher, and the set of criteria that has been put in place by the school administration.
-Read on to discover some tips on putting together a successful early childcare curriculum!
+Read on to discover some tips on putting together a successful early childhood curriculum!

 Create a Written Outline

 When developing curriculum structure, a written outline can be a useful guide for assistant teachers to understand how the school year will progress.
 Throughout the year, an outline serves as an important reference to help educators stay on track.
-Beyond acting as a support resource for early childcare education, written outlines should list the key elements of the curriculum to ensure it fulfils the province’s early learning criteria.
+Beyond acting as a support resource for early childhood education, written outlines should list the key elements of the curriculum to ensure it fulfils the province’s early learning criteria.

-Students in an early childcare assistant program will learn the fundamentals of curriculum development, with modules on the importance of written communication skills.
+Students in an early childhood assistant program will learn the fundamentals of curriculum development, with modules on the importance of written communication skills.
 A written framework encourages teaching staff at all levels to establish common goals on educational plans, and collaborate on the best teaching practices for the curriculum.
 While outlines may be amended, they provide a strong foundation to determine the direction of a curriculum.

 Define the Learning Environment